Jakeahuber/intro-to-os-web-scraped/README.md

 * **html_templates.py** contains html text in the form of strings that we write to a temporary html file within CreatePdf.

+* **term_def_image.py** contains the TermDefImage class that holds a term, its corresponding definition, and a link to an image of the term.
+It is used within the CreatePdf class.

 ## Example Page

 ![example-page](https://user-images.githubusercontent.com/68114979/222795978-6e03d425-8411-4f37-aeed-97cb774c8745.png)